Monichre/sp-app/README.md

   - this is what deploy to staging to test deployment
   - can have direct commits to fix issues, but needs to be merged back to `dev` if you do
 - `hotfix/xx` small changes to fix things in a release, have to get merged back to `dev` as well

+## "works locally, but not in cloud" common issues

+If you're adding new types of resources: you might need to update the iamRoles.
+The error logs for a function will tell you exactly what perms they're missing.

+If you're adding new npm dependencies, you will need to make sure you add them -D in the `back` service and add them normally in the `back-layer` service.
+Deploy a new `back-layer` for your deployment when you do this.

+Getting a CORS error in the front end?
+Chances are that's a spurious error -- if the handler chokes, sometimes you'll see CORS errors.

+MAKE SURE YOU `await` all the async behavior in your handlers!
+Locally, those will finish even if you don't await, because the serverless offline server is a single process.
+In the cloud, those will cause strange hard-to-troubleshoot inconsistencies, as the promise's WONT resolve if the lambda function returns before they do.
+AWAIT THOSE ASYNCS YO

 # Managing Deployed Stacks